If your child loves slime, this nativity inspired star slime is a great project to do during the holidays.

 And my kids love slime, and Jesus too, so why not combine the two?
 Christmas is such a business time and it’s easy to get distracted from the true meaning of the season, so whenever possible, I try to make our crafts and activities Christ-centered.
 If I can incorporate Jesus into in some way, I do!

-This slime recipe is gold and sparkly with star confetti mixed in, which can represents the star of Bethlehem that helped lead the wise men to Jesus or simply the starry night sky when Jesus was born where the angel appeared to the shepherds.
+This slime recipe is gold and sparkly with star confetti mixed in, which can represent the star of Bethlehem that helped lead the wise men to Jesus or simply the starry night sky when Jesus was born where the angel appeared to the shepherds.

 We also added in small nativity themed buttons to truly make it nativity slime.
 We got the buttons at Hobby Lobby; they have them year round in the button aisle.
 This slime makes for a great gift for kids – just put the slime in an airtight container and put the nativity buttons on top of the slime just before you put the lid on (we get our slime containers from Michael’s; they are $1).

 - 5 oz clear glue